inkognitro/oas-tszod-gen/README.md

 const requestHandler = new AuthRequestHandler( [myJwtAuthenticationProvider],
   // The order does not matter here, in case of multiple authentication providers.
-  // Authentication provider are prioritized by the names which are listed in the
+  // Multiple authentication providers are prioritized by the sorting of the names which
-  // "request.endpointSchema.supportedSecuritySchemas" array.
-This array has the same
+  // are listed in the "request.endpointSchema.supportedSecuritySchemas" array.
-  // order as the security schemes in the OAS3 specs of that operation,
+  // This array has the same order as the security schemes in the OAS3 specs of that operation,
   // or endpoint respectively.
-The first found token received from the "findToken"
+The first found token received from the "findToken" method of a
-  // method of a supported authentication provider is then added to the request headers.
+  // supported authentication provider is then added to the request headers.

   zodValidationWithAxiosRequestHandler
 );